MWatty/the-office-memory-game-pet-edition/README.md

 This website is for people of all ages and abilities, that are looking for a simple, free, easy to understand and easy to navigate game that tests your memory skills.
-This is going to be achieved by having a simple, minamilist layout and clear instructions on how to play.
+This is going to be achieved by having a simple, minimalist layout and clear instructions on how to play.
 Visitors will want to come back time and time again to test their skills and assess how their improvements.

 ### User Stories

-#### Vistor Goals
+#### Visitor Goals

 * As a visitor, I want to understand the main purpose of the site.
 * As a visitor, I want the site to be simple to navigate.